-- Review the Resume Workshop binder - Customize Workshops by focus (jobs, internships, summer jobs, ...) and majors/career areas - Prepare workshops (e.g. date, time, Mary Hall 8 via the front desk) - Prepare materials and arrange for the scanner - Schedule and present workshops; scan IDs - Share participation information with CRC Assessment Coordinator - Update resume samples for the website
+- Review the Resume Workshop folder - Continually educate yourself on resume formats (for science, graduate school, volunteering, ...) - Customize Workshops by focus (jobs, internships, summer jobs, ...) and majors/career areas - Prepare workshops (e.g. date, time, Mary Hall 8 via the front desk) - Prepare materials and arrange for the scanner (paper sign-in sheets as back-up) - Schedule and present workshops; scan IDs - Share participation information with CRC Assessment Coordinator - Work with the Assistant Director of Career Services to update resume samples for the website